Skip to main content

 This drug is given as an intravenous (IV) infusion, typically once every 3 or 6 weeks.

-Nivolumab (Optivo) can be used to treat advanced vaginal cancers, after other treatments have been tried, if the tumor cells are PD-L1 positive.
+Nivolumab (Optivo) can be used to treat advanced vaginal cancers after other treatments have been tried if the tumor cells are PD-L1 positive.
 It is given as an IV infusion, typically once every 2 weeks.

-It can be given to patients with advanced vaginal cancer that recurred after initial systemic treatment, regardless of their PD-L1 status.
+It can be given to patients with advanced vaginal cancer that recurred (came back) after initial systemic treatment, regardless of their PD-L1 status.
 This drug is given as an IV infusion, typically once every 3 weeks.

 Possible side effects of immune checkpoint inhibitors